 Symptoms of this syndrome include:

-Genetic testing may be available to look for changes in genes associated with this syndrome.
+Genetic testing is available to look for changes in genes associated with this syndrome.

 HHT Foundation International -- www.hht.org

-People with this syndrome can live a completely normal lifespan, depending on the parts of the body where the AVMs are located.
+People with this syndrome can live a completely normal lifespan, depending on where in the body the AVMs are located.